 The other video illustrates Wedding by one of Britain's leading poets, Alice Oswald, the wife of my cousin Peter Oswald, who was for years the playwright in residence at London's Globe Theatre.

 You may contact me at ghmcla at gmail dot com.

-* Click each title to download my annotated versions of books co-authored by Louisa:
+* Click each title to download my annotated pdfs of books co-authored by Louisa

 Our Adventures During the War of 1870